Lucky Luke: Video gamesLucky Luke video games have been released for many platforms, most of them by Infogrames for the European market. Only Game Boy Color and PlayStation versions were released in North America.

-Tributes to Lucky Luke
+Tributes

-In the Belgian Comic Strip Center in Brussels the permanent exhibition brings homage to the pioneers of Belgian comics, among them Morris.
-In the room dedicated to his work the entry has saloon doors and Luke's shadow can be seen on the floor and on the wall.
+In the Belgian Comic Strip Center in Brussels, the permanent exhibition pays homage to the pioneers of Belgian comics, with Morris being among them.
+In the room dedicated to his work, the entry has saloon doors and Luke's shadow can be seen on the floor and on the wall.

 In 1992, as part of Brussels' Comic Book Route, a wall in the Rue de la Buandrie/ Washuisstraat in Brussels was dedicated to Lucky Luke.
 It was designed by D. Vandegeerde and G. Oreopoulos.

-Since 2007 the Rue des Pierres/ Steenstraat in Brussels has a commemorative plaque with the name Rue Lucky Luke / Lucky Luke straat placed under the actual street sign.
+Since 2007, the Rue des Pierres/ Steenstraat in Brussels has a commemorative plaque with the name Rue Lucky Luke / Lucky Luke straat placed under the actual street sign.

 In Charleroi, Belgium, a statue of Lucky Luke can be seen in Astrid Park.
 The nearby Charleroi Metro station Parc is also decorated with scenes of Lucky Luke.

 In 2000, statues of Lucky Luke, Ratanplan and Joe Dalton were erected in the Jules Van den Heuvelstraat, Middelkerke, Belgium.
 They were designed by Luc Madou.

 In 1993, French rapper MC Solaar released his song "Nouveau Western" with references to Lucky Luke and the Daltons.

-In the 2010 Obsidian Entertainment developed and Bethesda Softworks published Fallout: New Vegas.
+Lucky Luke is also referenced in the 2010 Obsidian Entertainment-developed and Bethesda Softworks-published video game Fallout: New Vegas.
 Posters appear in the game, as well as in some loading screens, stating "There's a new sheriff in town and he's looking for deputies ...
 Become a part of the human dignity bloc".
 Accompanying this text is an image of a frontier-era sheriff doing a finger gun motion with both hands.
 Aside from the star-shaped sheriff badge he wears, the sheriff is dressed identically to Lucky Luke, sporting his trademark white hat, yellow shirt, black vest, and red bandana tied around his neck.

 In 2015, Danish reggaeton band Camilo & Grande released a single titled "Lucky Luke", in which they liken their lives to that of Lucky Luke.

 In 2022, the Belgian government included a tribute to Lucky Luke in the visa pages of its newly redesigned passport.
 It features a blank silhouette of Luke and Jolly Jumper in Monument Valley, with the full detail of the characters being revealed under UV light.